 - a.
-Military Sponsor's current Leave and Earnings Statement (LES). - b.
-Civilian Sponsor's current LES. - c.
-Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
+Military Sponsor's last two most current Leave and Earnings Statement (LES). - b.
+Civilian Sponsor's last two most current LES. - c.
+Spouse/Partner's last two most currentLES, W-2 forms, and/or other income documentation. - d.
 Schedule C (IRS return) from previous year to demonstrate wages from self employments. - e.
 Letter from employer if Spouse/Partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.

 Families who fail to show proof of TFI will not be allowed to register.

 Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household.

 Fees for Legally Separated Families are contingent on a legal separation document.
 Annual TFI will not be adjusted unless: